souro26/GSoC-learning-space/models/needs_predator_prey/analysis.md

 ## Research Questions

-1. How complex does the "step()" method become as more behavioral rules are added?
+1. How complex does the step() method become as more behavioral rules are added?
 2. Are behavioral conditions evaluated even when no relevant state change occurs?
 3. How reusable are behavioral rules across different agent types?
-4. Does Mesa provide abstractions for defining behavioral rules outside the "step()" method?
+4. Does Mesa provide abstractions for defining behavioral rules outside the step() method?
 5. What patterns emerge across different behavioral architectures implemented in Mesa?
 6. These questions guide the evaluation of Mesa’s support for behavioral modeling.